1955 Nickel Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 1955 DCAM Nickel value

-Therefore, the 1955 Deep Cameo (DCAM) Nickel is rarer than both the standard proof coins and the Cameo (CAM) proof coins of the same year.
-Only nickels that have strong, continuous frosted effects on both sides, and near-perfect surface quality, can achieve a high grade.
+As a result, the 1955 DCAM Nickel is far rarer than both the standard Proof and Cameo varieties.
+With a survival rate of just 3.1729% of the original proof mintage, these coins are genuinely scarce.
+Only specimens with strong, continuous frosted effects on both sides and near-perfect surfaces can achieve a high grade.

 1955 DCAM Nickel Price/Grade Chart